-The Federal Railroad Administration (FRA) is supporting all rail carriers that have statutory reporting and installation requirements to implement PTC, as well as rail carriers that are continuing to voluntarily implement PTC, through a combination of regulatory reform, project safety oversight, technology development, and financial assistance.
+The Federal Railroad Administration (FRA) continues to support all rail carriers that have statutory reporting and installation requirements to implement PTC, as well as rail carriers that are continuing to voluntarily implement PTC.
+That assistance includes:

 ACSES (Advanced Civil Speed Enforcement System).
 A transponder-based system, in use on Amtrak's Northeast Corridor originally put into use on the Northeast Corridor by the specific requirements of an Order of Particular Applicability.
 (Type Approved and Certified by FRA.)